Wanghley/Equacao2grau/README.md

-# Equacao2grau
+# Quadratic equation resolver
-Application in order to solve a 2th equation
+- Application in order to solve a quadratic equations.

+## Technical informations
+- Made in Java with Java Swing
+- To run, just use the .jar in the repository
+- any question, e-mail: wanghleys@gmail.com

+##### Made by: Wanghley Soares Martins